-Provider Providing Service Consum- er Notes IST Infra (Role) TCP 80 External Net- work This rule is included in Illumio Segmentation Template.
-The provider should be the OpenShift cluster node(s) which nest the router.
-The consumer can be an IP list such as 0.0.0.0/0 (any), HQ, Corporate, or employee subnet.
-The IST default in- cludes 0.0.0.0/0 (any) IP list.
+Destina- tion Destina- tion Serv- ice Source Notes IST Infra (Role) TCP 80 External Net- work This rule is included in Illumio Segmentation Template.
+The destination should be the OpenShift cluster node(s) that nest the router.
+The source can be an IP list such as 0.0.0.0/0 (any), HQ, Corporate, or employee subnet.
+The IST default includes 0.0.0.0/0 (any) IP list.